-Can we talk about Leslie Odom, Jr. in his golden suit?
+Can we talk about Leslie Odom Jr. in his golden suit?
 It had a matching gold shirt and tie!
-This guy always strikes me as so quiet and self-effacing, but he still shows up dressed as Oscar.
+This guy always strikes me as so quiet and self-effacing, but he still shows up dressed as an Oscar.
 He says it’s made of actual gold, and I can’t even tell if that’s true but I’ll spread that rumor anyhow.
-He’s been killing it with the fashion this awards season and I’m here for it.
+He’s been killing it with the fashion this awards season, and I’m here for it.

 — People (@people) April 26, 2021

 THIS IS TOO MUCH PRETTY!!!
 We can't handle it.